This is my go-to recipe for red sauce enchiladas. Fast, incredible flavor, and stress free to make. Sound too good to be

 If you are poaching the chicken, cover the chicken breast with cold water in a saucepan and bring to a boil.
 Reduce heat to a simmer and let cook until the chicken is no longer pink inside, approx. 20 minutes.
 You can also add salt, onion, and cilantro to the simmering water for a hint of additional flavor.
 Once cooked, set aside to cool and then shred using two forks.

-Saute a roughly chopped 1/2 onion and 3 whole, peeled garlic cloves in a dollop of oil.
+Saute a roughly chopped 1/2 onion and 3 whole, peeled garlic cloves in a dollop of oil over medium heat.

 Add the roasted tomatoes to the onions and garlic, along with 3 chipotles in adobo, 1 Tablespoon adobo sauce, 1/2 teaspoon cumin, 1/2 teaspoon Mexican oregano, 1 cup stock (or water), 1/2 teaspoon salt, and freshly ground black pepper.

 Let the mixture simmer for a few minutes and then add it to a blender.
 Blend well and return to the saucepan.
 Taste for seasoning. ( I added additional pinches of salt and oregano to this batch).
 Let simmer for 5-10 minutes on mediumish heat.